A Complete Travel Guide to the Harz Mountains: 9 Best Things to Do in Germany’s Secret Adventure Wonderland

 By train

-To get to Goslar, we took the train from Copenhagen, Denmark which took about 7-8 hours total each way with transfers in Hamburg and Hannover.
+On our first visit, we took the train from Copenhagen, Denmark to Goslar which took about 7-8 hours total each way with transfers in Hamburg and Hannover.

 When to visit the Harz Mountains